biosustain/benchling-resources/guides/eln.md

 ## ✅ Leverage ELN tools for planning and reporting experiments
-More than a simple word processer, the ELN provides extra tools that support the planning and reporting of experiments.
+More than a simple word processor, the ELN provides extra tools that support the planning and reporting of experiments.
 These can be inserted into your ELN through the **Insert** dropdown in the toolbar, or by typing the **"/" shortcut**.

 ### ➡️ Insert and view files within your ELN
 You can upload files up to 2GB directly into an entry by either **drag-and-drop** or **copy-paste** of a file, or by clicking **Insert > Attachment > select file**.
 If larger files are needed, store them externally and link the file.